 The College's self-evaluation report in 2015 identified seven distinct action improvement plans to help guide the College as it moved forward from the self-evaluation study.
-The key themes identified in the action plans aligned with the Commission recommendations.
-The College completed work identified in the actionable improvement plans in addressing Commission recommendations.
+The key themes data analysis to inform decision making and prioritization processes.